 An 11-year-old girl who is starting to ask deeper questions about her place in history or a child who loves 'rebel girl' style biographies but craves more magic, mythology, and cultural depth.

 Parents should be prepared to discuss the historical context of the 'True Tales' section, particularly the obstacles these women faced.
 The 'Supernatural Tales' section might be a bit spooky for more sensitive readers.
-A child might express feeling 'small' or unseen in their daily life, or perhaps they have asked why the fairy tales they see in movies don't look like their own family.
+A child might express feeling 'small' or unseen in their daily life.

 Younger readers (age 8-9) will gravitate toward the animal fables and magic.
 Older readers (11-12) will better appreciate the historical significance and the sophisticated narrative voice of the true biographies.

-Unlike generic folklore collections, this book specifically centers the Black female experience, blending the mythical with the historical to create a unique tapestry of identity that is both educational and enchanting.
+Unlike generic folklore collections, this book centers Black women's stories, blending mythical tales with historical accounts to create a collection that is both educational and enchanting. """

-This is a curated collection of twenty-five stories focused exclusively on African American female protagonists.
+This collection of twenty-five stories features Black female protagonists in a variety of tales.
 It is divided into four sections: Her-Tales (animal and tall tales), Fairy Tales (magic and supernatural), Supernatural Tales (ghosts and spirits), and True Tales (biographical accounts of real women).

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.